dhis2/dhis2-docs/src/commonmark/en/content/implementation/offline-data-entry.md

   - network signal is weak but improves from time to time to allow connection to DHIS 2

-And by data entry form not huge we mean data entry form having one to about one hundred<!-- If I had guessed what «Small» meant, I would say 10-20 --> fields.<!-- PALD: You could also phrase it as "having less than X fields", where X is 50 or 100 or whatever -->
+And by data entry form small we mean data entry form having less than one hundred<!-- If I had guessed what «Small» meant, I would say 10-20 --> fields.

 So if  internet connectivity is limited and data entry forms are small, there are two possibilities to address the connectivity problem: Android data capture app and web data entry offline capability.

-### Use of Android data capture app:
+#### Use of Android data capture app:
 <!-- Need to make sure this is updated with release of new
 apps -->